 Other opportunities available in health and behavioral sciences (speech, occupational, physical therapies, social work, dietetics, etc.).

-Summer Program – Each summer, Bridgewater Retirement Community is brightened with the smiles from many junior volunteers.
-Junior volunteers range in age from 12-18.
-The BRC Junior Volunteer Program is an opportunity for students to learn about the healthcare industry while building relationships with fellow volunteers, staff, and residents.
-Students have the opportunity to volunteer in a variety of settings that help enhance the quality of life for residents who live in our community.
-The application process begins in April of 2017.
-Contact volunteer services to be placed on our contact list.
+The BRC Junior Volunteer program is an opportunity for students to learn about the health care industry while building relationships with fellow volunteers, BRC team members and residents.
+Students can volunteer in a variety of settings that help enhance the quality of life for our community residents.

 Bridgewater Retirement Community is full of many seniors who love animals but are no longer able to take care of them.
 Help be part of the solution!
 Volunteer opportunities are available for pet visits.
 Volunteer times are flexible.